Moore Stephens

 What does this mean for you?

-This postponement leads to adjustments in the processing of tax returns.
+This change in the timing of the measure has led to adjustments in the processing of tax returns.
 The result?
-The Canada Revenue Agency (CRA) and Revenu Québec have to modify their computer systems, which is currently causing some delays.
+The Canada Revenue Agency (CRA) and Revenu Québec have to modify their computer systems in order to properly process tax returns containing capital gains, which is currently causing some delays.

 Impact on 2024 tax returns